tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 I learned about the model of Strategy & Stewardship from the Helsinki Design Lab:

-> "It is common these days for one group to be involved in analysis of a problem and designing the solution (consultants) while a different group executes these ideas (contractors).
-But this disconnects an essential feedback loop. "
+> It is common these days for one group to be involved in analysis of a problem and designing the solution (consultants) while a different group executes these ideas (contractors).
+But this disconnects an essential feedback loop.

 [Page 40 of recipes for systemic change](http://www.helsinkidesignlab.org/peoplepods/themes/hdl/downloads/In_Studio-Recipes_for_Systemic_Change.pdf) by the Helsinki Design Lab